sUNC-Utilities/docs.sunc.su/docs/Scripts/loadstring.md

     This function should return `#!luau nil` and an error message if the provided code fails to compile.

-Compiles a string of Luau code and returns it as a runnable function.
+`#!luau loadstring` compiles a string of Luau code and returns it as a runnable function.
 If the code has errors, `#!luau nil` is returned and an error message is output.

 ```luau
 function loadstring<A...>(source: string, chunkname: string?): (((A...) -> any) | nil, string?)